Fernando Haddad: Minister of Education

+Mayor of São Paulo

 During the 2012 municipal elections, Haddad was a candidate for Mayor of São Paulo.
 After successfully advancing to the second round, he faced former mayor José Serra (who had received the most votes in the first round) and won with 55.57% of the valid votes.
 As Mayor, Haddad implemented an expansion of the city's network of bike lanes, promising to extend it from 64.7 km to 400 km in 2016.
 The project sparked polarized reactions by residents of São Paulo.

 In June 2013, his administration faced widespread demonstrations, when São Paulo city hall and the government of the state of São Paulo (which runs the train and metro system of São Paulo) announced that bus fares would be raised from R$3.00 to R$3.20.
 The violent repression of these protests by the São Paulo state police generated a widespread reaction by the general population.
 The resulting 2013 protests were the second biggest movement in comparison with 2015 protests against President Dilma Rousseff.

 In July 2016, Haddad had the approval of only 14% of city residents, the lowest for the end of a mayoral term since Celso Pitta in 2000.
 On 2 October 2016, Haddad lost his bid for re-election to Brazilian Social Democracy Party candidate João Doria, receiving only 17% of the vote.
 He left office on 1 January 2017.